Refund payments (beta)

 Prerequisites

 To process a refund, the original pay-in transaction must have been made to a BVNK account.
-You can find the necessary transaction references in the webhook events from the initial pay-in.
+You can find the necessary transaction references in the webhook events from the initial pay-in or by sending the GET /ledger/v1/transactions request.

 Limitations and rules

-If you still need to return funds to a different beneficiary, you can make it as a new Payout.
+• If you need to return funds to a different beneficiary, you can make it as a new Payout.

 • Refunds cannot exceed the original pay-in total amount.